×

 We asked people living in Kato Paphos to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Kato Paphos, you should pack a variety of clothing suitable for a Mediterranean climate, including lightweight clothing for the hot summer months and warmer clothing for the cooler winter months.
 Don't forget to pack swimwear for the beach and comfortable walking shoes for exploring the city.
 Pack all your essential documents such as passport, visa, driver's license, medical records, and insurance documents.
 If you're planning to work or study, bring any necessary work permits or school records.
 Bring any prescription medications you need, along with a copy of your prescription and a letter from your doctor explaining your condition and medication.
 Pack a basic first aid kit with band-aids, antiseptic wipes, and over-the-counter pain relievers.
 Bring your favorite toiletries, as some brands may not be available in Cyprus.
 However, remember that you can buy most basic items when you arrive.
 Pack a power adapter for your electronics, as the plugs in Cyprus may be different from those in your home country.
 If you're bringing any expensive items like a laptop or camera, consider getting them insured before you move.
 Pack some comfort items to help you feel at home in your new place, such as photos of loved ones, a favorite book, or a special blanket.
-Finally, don't forget to pack your sense of adventure and an open mind, as moving to a new country is a great opportunity to experience a new culture and way of life," remarked one expat who made the move to Kato Paphos.
+Finally, don't forget to pack your sense of adventure and an open mind, as moving to a new country is a great opportunity to experience a new culture and way of life," remarked one expat in Kato Paphos, Cyprus.

 Get Quote